Divine Mercy image: Background

-Kowalska was a Polish nun who joined the convent of Our Lady of Mercy, in Warsaw, in 1925.
+Faustina Kowalska was a Polish nun who joined the convent of Our Lady of Mercy, in Warsaw, in 1925.
 In her diary, which was later published as the book Diary: Divine Mercy in My Soul, Kowalska wrote about a number of visions of Jesus and conversations with him.
 Her confessor was Michael Sopocko, a priest and a professor of theology.

 In 1930, Kowalska was assigned to the convent in Płock, Poland.
 Kowalska stated that in her cell on the night of Sunday, 22 February 1931, Jesus appeared to her as the "King of Divine Mercy" and was robed in a white garment.

 Kowalska wrote that Jesus' right hand was raised in a sign of blessing, the other was touching the garment near his breast, and that from beneath the garment slightly down, aside his breast, emanated two large rays, one red, the other white.

 In her diary (Notebook 1, items 47 and 48), she wrote that Jesus told her:

 Paint an image according to the pattern you see, with the signature: "Jesus, I trust in You".
 I desire that this image be venerated, first in your chapel, and then throughout the world.
 I promise that the soul that will venerate this image will not perish.

 Another nun, Sister Christine, later stated that rays of light from the window were visible that night and attracted the attention of people standing on the other side of the street, implying that it was a "physical" appearance, rather than an interior vision.

 Not knowing how to paint, Kowalska approached some other nuns at her convent for help but received no assistance.
 She attempted to sketch the image with charcoal on canvas but had little success.
 In her diary (Notebook 1, item 53), she wrote that Jesus told her that she would receive "visible help" with the task.
 In November 1932, Kowalska left Płock and returned to Warsaw, and in May 1933, she was sent to the convent in Vilnius to work as the gardener.

 In Vilnius, Kowalska met the priest Michał Sopoćko, the newly-appointed confessor to the nuns.
 Sopocko supported Kowalska's efforts and arranged for the first painting of the image by the artist Eugeniusz Kazimirowski, which was the only rendition that Kowalska saw.
 After Kowalska's death, a number of other artists painted their own versions of the image, with the depiction by Adolf Hyła being among the most reproduced ones.